 It is arguably as much about relationships, lust and love as it about horror.. ..but most people just remember, or comment on, the horror.
-The novel also has elements of concerns about fears associated with the body; there are clear links made between this to both lust and love.. .. as such various commentators have assumed that the novella makes more than just a passing reference to the AIDS epidemic.
+The novel also has concerns about fears associated with the body; there are clear links made between this to both lust and love.. .. as such various commentators have assumed that the novella makes more than just a passing reference to the AIDS epidemic.
 Barker has never really commented on these interpretations, neither agreeing with them nor necessarily denying them either.

 The novella is the main introduction of the Cenobites, although they are also mentioned (in passing – as the ‘the surgeons’) in ‘Weaveworld’ (which I am currently re-reading and will no doubt be talking about at some point); the main plot device being a magical puzzle box called the Lemarchard Configuration.

 It was re-released as a stand-alone title in 1988 by HarperCollins, after the success of the ‘Hellraiser’ movie (which shares much in common with the novella), along with an audio book featuring Barker’s voice published by Simon & Schuster Audioworks.

 The novella retains the visceral gory style Clive introduced in his excellent ‘Books of Blood’ collections.

 Synopsis (contains spoilers)